aryan-esmailpour/blockchain/README.md

 - **http://localhost:3000/login** to login.
 - **http://localhost:3000/chargeAccount** to charge account.

-After login, click `تولید کلید` to generate key pair.
+After register and login, click `تولید کلید` to generate key pair.
 Save the private key.
 Go to **http://localhost:3000/chargeAccount**.
 Fill the form and sign it with the private key.
 After the transaction you should see the change in balance.

 ## Development

 Now its your turn ...!

-please contact me if you have questions.
+please contact me if you have any questions.